NBISweden/workshop-reproducible-research/docs/docker.md

 Say that we are interested in getting the resulting html reports from FastQC in our container.
 We can do this by mounting a directory called, say, `fastqc_results` in your current directory to the `/course/results/fastqc` directory in the container.
-Try this out and validate that it worked by opening one of the html reports.
+Try this out by running:

 ```bash
 docker run --rm -v $(pwd)/fastqc_results:/course/results/fastqc my_docker_conda
 ```

+Here the `-v` flag to docker run specifies the bind mount in the form of `directory/on/your/computer:/directory/inside/container`. `$(pwd)` simply evaluates to the working directory on your computer.

+Once the container finishes validate that it worked by opening one of the html reports under `fastqc_results/`.

 We can also use bind mounts for getting files into the container rather than out.
 We've mainly been discussing Docker in the context of packaging an